JockLawrie/AccessControl.jl/docs/Contents.md

 1. Make get_role(username) more flexible...what if a user has multiple roles?

 ##### Password Hashing
 1. Implement an API for enabling app developers to specify password rules.
+Ditto for username rules.

 ##### Secure cookies
 1. Ensure that cookie attributes are being used correctly